 - 1. Always refer to Canvas to know exactly what is assigned for that day.
 Make sure you have downloaded and/or printed all available handouts and study guides for that class period. - 2.
-Start with the vocabulary assigned for that day.
-Read through the vocabulary section of the chapter in Mounce, including the footnotes.
-Use the handout, "Mounce Vocabulary by Chapter" to know exactly which glosses to memorize.
-Make vocab cards (paper or digital) and study these words. - 3.
 Read and study the assigned chapter(s) using the study guides provided.
 NEVER read Mounce without my study guides.
-I will often teach things slightly differently than Mounce and my study guides will help you through that and will save you wasted time and energy. - 4.
+I will often teach things slightly differently than Mounce and my study guides will help you through that and will save you wasted time and energy. - 3.
 Make your own notes/outline/cards to help you master the important concepts and forms that need to be memorized for that class.
 Often your homework assignment helps with this.
 Read the section above under "Supplemental Course Information" for study suggestions.
-Write down any questions you want to ask in class. - 5.
+Write down any questions you want to ask in class. - 4.
 Do the homework assignments using your notes, book, and any other helps.
-Upload to Canvas when complete or turn in to professor at the beginning of class. - 6.
-Make sure you have mastered all the memory work assigned for the quiz. - 7.
+Upload to Canvas when complete. - 5.
 Come to class ready to take your quiz, ask questions, recite and participate in the workbook exercises.